oar-team/batsim/doc/proto_description.md

 Another optional field is ``additional_io_job`` that permits the scheduler to add a job, that represents the IO traffic, dynamically at execution time.
 This dynamicity is necessary when the IO traffic depends on the job allocation.
-It only works for MSG based job profile types for the additional IO job and the job itself.
+It only works for parallel task based job profile types for the additional IO job and the job itself.
 The given IO job will be merged to the actual job before its execution.
 The additional job allocation may be different from the job allocation itself, for example when some IO nodes are involved.